-The following list of resources was compiled to support educators’ work to better serve our nation’s most vulnerable students and provide more equitable access to high quality learning opportunities.
-To create this list, Students at the Center (SATC) staff considered both the four principles of student-centered learning from the SATC framework and the strategies outlined in Critical Practices for Anti-Bias Education, a guide authored by Perspectives for a Diverse America and Teaching Tolerance.
+The following list of resources was compiled to support educators’ work to better serve our nation’s students who are traditionally marginalized and provide more equitable access to high-quality learning opportunities.
+To create this list, Student-Centered Learning Research Collaborative (SCLRC) staff considered both the four principles of student-centered learning from the SATC framework and the strategies outlined in Critical Practices for Anti-Bias Education, a guide authored by Perspectives for a Diverse America and Teaching Tolerance.

 Many practices promote equity and support diversity in the classroom.
 Educators across the country are working to address cultural sensitivity, decrease bias, build a positive school and classroom culture, and increase student engagement and belonging.
 Below are tools, examples in practice, and tips to help educators expand their understanding of such strategies.
 They are organized into the following topic areas: instruction, classroom culture, family and community engagement, and teacher leadership.
 For more background on how we selected these topics, click here.

 The same instructional strategies that support student-centered learning can contribute to equity in education.
 Effective educators personalize the learning experience by meeting students where they are with the supports they need, giving them a voice in how and what they learn, and creating opportunities for ALL students to engage deeply.
 Critical Practices for Anti-Bias Education highlights the following key strategies educators need to support diverse learning styles and create curriculum and assessments that engage students in meaningful ways:

 This list of instructional strategies aligns with the student-centered practices featured throughout the SATC Hub.
 To learn more, educators can explore the SATC resource database by topic or check out the following resources developed by SATC.

 Educator Competencies for Personalized, Learner-Centered Teaching – Instructional: Need to Do